apache/spark/docs/sql-ref-syntax-ddl-alter-table.md

 * **col_name**

-  Specifies the name of the column to be renamed.
+  Specifies the name of the column.

 ### RENAME COLUMN